mathigatti/sexting-dataset/README.md

 These are mostly cis-heterosexual conversations.
 If you have some data that might help to become this dataset bigger and/or more diverse feel free to contribute.

 ## Sources
 This is the list of websites where I took the data from.
+If some page dies try accessing with https://web.archive.org

 - https://thoughtcatalog.com/eko-hayden/2016/04/erotic-sexts-between-lovers-that-will-make-you-horny/